 The recent Food and Drug Administration approvals of the Pfizer vaccine against COVID-19 has many employers considering whether and how to implement workplace vaccination policies and mandates.
-During a recent 60-minute webinar, our panel, which included two NP Alums—Matthew Frankel (Assistant General Counsel, College of the Holy Cross) and Renee Jackson (Chief Compliance Officer and Associate General Counsel, Wish); Ruth Ann Castro (Senior Counsel of Global Environmental Health and Safety, Google); and two NP Labor & Employment partners—Rachel Conn and Jeff Gilbreth, discussed their experiences, best practices, challenges, and other considerations for implementing mandatory vaccination policies.
+During a recent 60-minute webinar, our panel, which included two NP Alums—Matthew Frankel (Assistant General Counsel, College of the Holy Cross) and Renee Jackson (Chief Compliance Officer and Associate General Counsel, Wish); Ruth Ann Castro (Senior Counsel of Global Environmental Health and Safety, Google); and NP Labor & Employment partner Jeff Gilbreth, discussed their experiences, best practices, challenges, and other considerations for implementing mandatory vaccination policies.

 A few key takeaways for our conversation included: